- When can I participate?

 If students wish to seek pass/fail academic credit for summer or part-time work, they may request paperwork from the internship program provided by the Stuckert Career Center by meeting with the experiential education advisor in the James W. Stuckert Career Center at 408 Rose Street.
 This credit may not take the place of required courses; it is additive credit only.

-If you are interested to hear more about coop, the next step is to contact the co-op staff in order to discuss your particular needs: Marsha Phillips 287 RGAN (859) 257-8863
+If you are interested to hear more about coop, the next step is to contact the co-op staff in order to discuss your particular needs: Zachary Fuqua, 285 RGAN (859) 257-9145

 Our program is set up to “fit” the desired format of many corporations in Kentucky and across the country that use co-op as a major recruiting tool.
-One-third of UK’s eligible engineering and computer science students usually elect to participate in co-op.
+25 perent of UK’s engineering and computer science graduates have participated in co-op.
 The company size is not important; the work assignments must, however, complement academic programs and must increase in challenge and responsibility as students progress through work semesters.

-Start by visiting Marsha Phillips in RGAN 287 in order to sign a co-op interest sheet and share your preferences with us.
-Marsha will also ask you to create a profile on Wildcat Career Link, where some, but not all, co-op positions are available for you to apply to.
-In addition, Marsha will refer your co-op resume to employers directly throughout the semester and until you find the co-op that suits you.
+Start by visiting Zachary Fuqua in RGAN 285 in order to sign a co-op interest sheet and share your preferences with us.
+Zach will also ask you to create a profile on Handshake, where some, but not all, co-op positions are available for you to apply to.
+In addition, Zach will refer your co-op resume to employers directly throughout the semester and until you find the co-op that suits you.

-If you are planning to start rotation, we will need the resume and rotation plan complete in the first half of the semester before your desired work semester.
-Each semester, we conducts an Engineering and Computer Science Career Fair.
-Before then, we would like to have had a chance to assist you with your resume and interviewing skills.
+We will need your resume and rotation plan (to show which courses you plan to complete between co-op work terms) completed in the first half of the semester before your desired work term.
+Each semester, we conduct an Engineering and Computer Science Career Fair as well as a Co-op and Internship Fair.
+We would like to have had a chance to assist you with your resume and interviewing skills before these fairs.

 Full-time, continuing student status is retained during work semesters through registration in the co-op course, EGR 399.